On Multivariate Strong Renewal Theorem: Introduction

-Let $F$ be a probability distribution on $\ssp$.
-The Strong Renewal Theorem (SRT) for $F$ concerns the nontrivial asymptotic behavior of $U(x+E) = \sumoi n F^{*n}(x + E)$ as $|x|\toi$, where $F^{*n}$ is the $n$-fold convolution of $F$ with itself, $E$ is a fixed set, and $x+E = \{x + y: y\in E\}$.
-Comparing to the approach based on Fourier analysis of the renewal measure $U(\dd x)$ \cite{erickson:70:tams, garsia:lamperti:63, doney:66:plms, uchiyama:98:plms, williamson:68}, the so-called probabilistic approach is able to tackle a wilder range of cases \cite{spitzer:76, doney:97:ptrf, vatutin:13:tpa, chi:14:aap, chi:14:tr, williamson:68}.
-Generally speaking, the latter deals with $\sum_{n\ge A(\delta |x|)} F^{*n}(x+E)$ and $\sum_{n<A(\delta |x|)} F^{*n}(x+E)$ separately, where $A$ is a certain function and $\delta>0$ a fixed arbitrarily small number.
-These two sums will be referred to as the ``big-$n$'' and ``small-$n$'' contributions, respectively.
-The big-$n$ contribution can be tackled using Local Limit Theorems (LLTs), essentially yielding the limit of $|x|^d U(x+E)/A(|x|)$ provided it exists \cite {spitzer:76, garsia:lamperti:63, erickson:70:tams, chi:14:aap, williamson:68}.
-In contrast, without additional conditions, the small-$n$ contribution may fail to converge as $|x|\toi$, hence ruling out the existence of limit \cite {garsia:lamperti:63, williamson:68, vatutin:13:tpa}.
-Recently, to control the small-$n$ contribution when $d=1$, integral criteria were proposed \cite{chi:14:aap, chi:14:tr}.
-This paper extends the approach in \cite{chi:14:aap, chi:14:tr} to $d>1$.
-The resultant criterion is easily applicable to a rather wide range of cases and also gives a unified treatment to many known results, sometimes with substantially weaker assumptions.
+with $\delta>0$ an arbitrary fixed number, are essentially different and hence should be tackled in different ways.
+The partial sums in \eqref{e:big-small-n} will be referred to as the ``big-$n$'' and ``small-$n$'' contributions, respectively.
+In general, the big-$n$ contribution can be dealt with using Local Limit Theorems (LLTs), essentially yielding the limit \eqref{e:SRT} provided it exists \cite {\Spit, \Gar, erickson:70:tams, chi:15:aap, \Will}.
+In contrast, without additional conditions, the small-$n$ contribution often fails to converge, hence ruling out the existence of the limit \cite {\Gar, \Will, vatutin:13:tpa}.
+Recently, to control the small-$n$ contribution when $d=1$, integral criteria were proposed \cite {chi:15:aap, chi:14:tr}.
+This paper extends the idea in \cite {chi:15:aap, chi:14:tr} to the multivariate case.
+As in previous works, it investigates the SRT for $F$ in the domain of attraction {\em without centering\/} of a {\em nondegenerate\/} stable law.
+By definition, there are $a_n\in\Reals$ such that $F^{*n}(a_n \dd x)$ weakly converges to an $\alpha$-stable law not concentrated in any linear manifold of dimension $d-1$.
+Denote this by $F\in \DA_0(\alpha)$.
+To establish the SRT for $F$, the small-$n$ contribution is approached by analyzing various subsets of random walk paths, in particular components of the paths at different scales.
+In addition to being quite easily applicable, the resulting SRT gives a unified treatment to many known results, sometimes with substantially weaker assumptions.

-Henceforth, unless stated otherwise, assume that $F$ is in the domain of attraction {\em without centering\/} of a {\em nondegenerate\/} stable law of exponent $\alpha\in (0,2]$.
-By definition, a distribution or random variable is nondegenerate if it is not concentrated in any linear manifold of dimension $d-1$ \cite[] [Definition 24.16]{sato:99}.
-Each such stable law has an infinitely differentiable density with all derivatives vanishing at $\infty$ \cite[][Example 28.2]{sato:99}.
-Under the assumption, which we shall denote by $F\in \Cal D'_0(\alpha)$, letting $a_n = A^{-1}(n)$ guarantees the weak convergence of $F^{*n}(a_n \dd x)$ to the stable law, where $A$ is the aforementioned function.
-For now it suffices to note that $A$ is regularly varying with exponent $\alpha$ at $\infty$; see more detail in Section \ref{ss:prelim}.